maikel/FiniteVolumeSolver/README.md

 To install AMReX with embedded boundaries and without OpenMP support (there is no OpenMp support on Apple for example) use within the build directory

 ```
-> conan install <Path-to-FiniteVolumeSolver-Source-Dir> -o AMReX:dim=2 -o AMReX:omp=False
+./FiniteVolumeSolver/build> conan install <Path-to-FiniteVolumeSolver-Source-Dir> -o AMReX:dim=2 -o AMReX:omp=False
 ```

 In our case

 ```
-> conan install ../ -o AMReX:dim=2 -o AMReX:omp=False
+./FiniteVolumeSolver/build> conan install ../ -o AMReX:dim=2 -o AMReX:omp=False
 ```

 This will look into the file `FiniteVolumeSolver/conanfile.txt` and tries to locally install all dependencies which are listet there.
-After installing these it creates a `conanfile.cmake` in the build directory which will be read by our CMake file.
+After installing these it creates a `conanfile.cmake` in the build directory which will be read by our `CMakeLists.txt` file.
 This in turn injects all necessary include and library paths which we need to build our application.
-Now we use `CMake` to configure our specific build, i.e.
+Now we use `cmake` to configure our specific build, i.e.

 ```
-> cmake ../
+./FiniteVolumeSolver/build> cmake ../
 ```

 to configure a Debug build, or

 ```
-> cmake ../ -DCMAKE_BUILD_TYPE=Release
+./FiniteVolumeSolver/build> cmake ../ -DCMAKE_BUILD_TYPE=Release
 ```

 for a Release build.
 On Linux and MacOs this will create Makefiles by default which you can invoke by typing

 ```
-> make
+./FiniteVolumeSolver/build> make
 ```

 which should build all targets.
 For other systems a more general call would be

 ```
-> cmake --build .
+./FiniteVolumeSolver/build> cmake --build .
 ```

 If some targets fails to build feel free to raise an issue in GitLab.